Before Minnesota's girls' hockey boom, one game started it all

 He told his players, “Take it in.
 A first of something, they can never take that away from you.
 You are a part of history, girls.
 Enjoy it.”

-The Packers, whose roster included players from the school’s successful ringette teams in previous years, would get two goals from Anne Joswiak and Melissa Milbert, plus 12 saves from Jen Retka on the way to the shutout.
+The Packers, whose roster included players from the school’s successful ringette teams in previous years, got two goals from Anne Joswiak and Melissa Milbert, plus 12 saves from Jen Retka in the shutout.

 “It’s kind of cool to look back and think I was pioneer of it, along with many others,” said Kegley, who played collegiately at Wisconsin.